ropensci/gendercoder/README.md

            customDictionary = NA)
 #>
 #> The following responses were not auto-recoded.
 The raw responses
-#>         have been carried over to the recoded colum
+#>         have been carried over to the recoded column
 #>
 #> # A tibble: 1 x 2
 #> # Groups:   responses [1]